 Throughout the analysis process, researchers must remain reflexive, constantly considering how their own perspectives and assumptions might influence their interpretations.
 The goal is to provide a thorough and comprehensive analysis that reflects the researcher's interpretation of the data within the larger context while offering meaningful insights into the research subject.

 When conducting research, qualitative and quantitative analysis represent two distinct approaches, each offering different insights and serving unique purposes.
-Understanding these differences is crucial for selecting the right method based on the research goals and the nature of the data.
+Understanding these differences allows researchers to select the right method based on the research goals and the nature of the data.

 Qualitative analysis is centered on exploring the depth and complexity of non-numerical data.
 It aims to uncover the underlying reasons, motivations, and meanings behind human behaviors and social phenomena.
 This type of analysis is particularly valuable when the objective is to gain a deep, contextual understanding of complex issues.
 Through methods like coding and thematic analysis, researchers identify patterns and themes that provide rich, detailed insights.
 Qualitative analysis is often used in exploratory research, where the goal is to generate new ideas, theories, or propositions.